mdkberry/acidmachine/README.md

 ## Contributing

-Contributions are welcome!
 This project is in active development with plans to add MIDI export functionality.

 ## License